-College Contact: Member Applications & Renewals
+College Contact: Applications & Renewals

-In accordance with Article II, section 2.2 of College By-Law, all members engaged in the practice of pharmacy, including Students, Interns, Pharmacists (in Part A) and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
+In accordance with Article II, section 2.2 of College By-Law, all registrants engaged in the practice of pharmacy, including Students, Interns, Pharmacists (in Part A) and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
 Following you will find the by-law itself along with questions and answers that further clarify the intent of the by-law and the language contained therein.

 Note: When applying for a certificate of registration, all applicants will be required to complete a declaration confirming that they have obtained and will maintain personal professional liability insurance as specified in the By-law while registered with the College.

 College By-Law, Article II, Registration with the College

 Pharmacy Technicians, Interns and Pharmacists who are listed in Part A of the Register, (and Registered Pharmacy Students, effective January 1, 2012), must maintain personal professional liability insurance as follows:

 2.2.1 Limit of Liability.
 The policy of insurance must contain limits of a minimum of $2,000,000 per claim or per occurrence and $4,000,000 in the annual aggregate.

 2.2.2 Definition of Insured Services.
 The definition of Insured Services under the policy must include all professional services in the practice of pharmacy as regulated by the College.

 2.2.3 Type of Insurance.
 Both “claims made” and “occurrence” form policies will be acceptable.